thanossmilkos/AR-FirstGradeGreekCourse-app/README.md

-# AR-FirstGradeGreekCourse-app
+# Description
-The aim of this thesis is to design and develop an augmented reality application for the assessment of the Modern Greek language course of the 1st grade.
+The aim of this project is to design and develop an augmented reality application for the assessment of the Modern Greek language course of the 1st grade.
 The app not only offers a variety of educational exercises that simulate the already existing exercises, contained in the textbook, but also adapts them into fun and engaging mini video games.
-All the types of exercises, including the words that were used, are based on the latest textbook edition, taught in the first year of elementary school.
+All the types of exercises, including the words that were used, are based on the latest textbook edition, taught in the first year of Greek elementary school.